11th Pennsylvania Regiment: Philadelphia campaign

 On 22 May 1777, Washington placed the 11th Regiment in the 2nd Pennsylvania Brigade.
 The other units in the 2nd Brigade were 4th, 5th, and 8th Pennsylvania Regiments.
-Major General Benjamin Lincoln led the Pennsylvania division, but he was later sent on detached duty and the 1st Pennsylvania Brigade's commander Brigadier General Anthony Wayne led the division in his absence.
+Major General Benjamin Lincoln led the Pennsylvania division.
+Still, he was later sent on detached duty, and the 1st Pennsylvania Brigade's commander Brigadier General Anthony Wayne led the division in his absence.
 Brigadier General John Philip De Haas was named commander of the 2nd Pennsylvania Brigade, but he never joined his brigade for reasons that remain unclear to this day.

 In De Haas' absence, Humpton led the brigade at the Battle of Brandywine on 11 September 1777.
 Wayne's 2,000-man division deployed in a single battleline 500 yd east of Chadds Ford on Brandywine Creek.
 The 1st Brigade under temporary commander Thomas Hartley formed on the right while the 2nd Brigade held the left.
 The 5th Pennsylvania held the extreme left flank, while to its right, in order, were the 11th, 8th, and 4th Pennsylvania Regiments.
-Wilhelm von Knyphausen's British and Hessians advanced across the creek and captured Thomas Proctor's artillery redoubt.
+Wilhelm von Knyphausen's British and Hessians advanced across the creek.
+They captured Thomas Proctor's artillery redoubt.
 Wayne's troops held their ground at first, then retired in good order from one position to the next.
 As darkness fell Wayne withdrew his division to a hill 600 yd farther east.

 Washington withdrew behind the Schuylkill River with his main army while leaving Wayne's division on the west bank to harry Sir William Howe's British army.
-During the day of 20 September, Wayne, Humpton, and Hartley scouted Howe's nearby camp.
+On 20 September, Wayne, Humpton, and Hartley scouted Howe's nearby camp.
 At the same time, Howe directed Charles Grey to conduct a silent night bayonet attack on Wayne's Pennsylvanians.
 Grey had 1,200 troops, including the 2nd Light Infantry Battalion, 42nd Foot, and 44th Foot.
-Just after midnight on the 21st, the Battle of Paoli began when an American dragoon alerted the camp and Wayne ordered his soldiers out of their shelters.
-A soldier of the 11th Pennsylvania recalled that the soldiers formed up in "less than five Minutes".
+Just after midnight on the 21st, the Battle of Paoli began when an American dragoon alerted the camp, and Wayne ordered his soldiers out of their shelters.
+A soldier of the 11th Pennsylvania recalled that the soldiers formed in "less than five Minutes".
 As the British attack overran the pickets, Wayne sent the 1st Pennsylvania Regiment to hold off the British and got his men in motion to the rear.
-The artillery pulled out first, then the 2nd and 1st Brigades followed in order.
+The artillery pulled out first, then the 2nd and 1st Brigades followed.
 One of the guns broke down, blocking the road, and as the Pennsylvanians waited for the obstruction to be cleared, the British burst through the 1st Regiment and fell on the immobile column with bayonet and sword.
 Those Americans who survived the slaughter retreated or fled into the night.
-An approaching body of 2,100 Maryland militia under William Smallwood was also involved in the stampede and over 1,000 militiamen ran away and never returned.
-In the so-called "Paoli Massacre" the Americans admitted suffering 300 casualties, including 52 dead.
+An approaching body of 2,100 Maryland militia under William Smallwood was also involved in the stampede, and over 1,000 militiamen ran away and never returned.
+In the Battle of Paoli, the Americans experienced 300 casualties, including 52 dead.
 British losses were only three dead and eight wounded.